Principal Investigator

 Dustyn Ransom

 Dustyn graduated in May 2024 from UT Austin with a major in Psychology and a minor in Applied Statistical Modeling.
 In the Applied Psychology Lab, Dustyn utilizes his advanced R skills to assess the efficacy of Finding Focus—both the 10-Day Course and the Focus Coach— in classrooms nationwide.
-Dustyn hopes to obtain his Ph.D. in Clinical Psychology and is most interested in working with military and first responder populations.
+He started in the lab as an RA, then stayed on for a one-year post-bac fellowship, and now works full time in the lab.
+Dustyn hopes to obtain his Ph.D. in Clinical Psychology.
 When not on campus, Dustyn likes to play soccer, watch new movies, and have a laugh with his friends.

 Contact Dustyn at: dustyn.ransom [at] utexas.edu